mikecroucher/NAG_for_CiCS/NAG_Fortran_Compiler.md

 ## Eligibility

-All members of the University are eligible to use this software.
+All members of the University for academic work.

 ## Versions